nylira/nylira/content/sandbox.md

 date: 2011-03-06
 ---

-As I wrote [on my profile](/en/profile), I manage a separate VirtualBox image for every project I do.
+I manage a separate VirtualBox image for every project I do.
 What are the benefits of doing so?

 ## Why Virtualize?